Stafford railway station: Future services

 There have been proposals to reintroduce services to terminate on the Chase Line, which was cutback to Rugeley Trent Valley in 2008, as well a significant increase in the frequency of local services under Midlands Rail Hub.

 Cultural references

 In fiction

 The station appears as a location in the 1978 sitcom Going Straight, starring Ronnie Barker.
-In the episode 'Going Home', its the scene of two robbers who boarded the train in order to escape, and who run into Ronnie Barker's character.
+In the episode 'Going Home', it's the scene of two robbers who boarded the train in order to escape, and who run into Ronnie Barker's character.